Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

 In total, we constructed eight estimators by combining the four types of estimators with the two methods of incorporating survey weights into the propensity score model.
 These estimators were evaluated across three common estimands: the population average treatment effect (PATE), the population average treatment effect for the treated, (PATT), and the population average treatment effect among the overlap population (PATO).
 Additionally, we assessed their performance under four model misspecification scenarios: (i) correct propensity score model and correct outcome model (Cor\textbar Cor), (ii) incorrect propensity score model but correct outcome model (Mis\textbar Cor), (iii) correct propensity score model but incorrect outcome model (Cor\textbar Mis), and (iv) both models misspecified (Mis\textbar Mis).

 Given the complexity of the design, it is instructive to note the total number of considered scenarios.
 We examined two levels of overlap (good vs. poor), two primary methods for incorporating survey weights into the propensity score model (W.PS vs. C.PS), four estimators (PSW, MOM, CVR, WET), three estimands (PATE, PATT, PATO), and four model specification scenarios (Cor\textbar Cor, Mis\textbar Cor, Cor\textbar Mis, Mis\textbar Mis).
 This combination yields $2 \times 2 \times 4 \times 3 \times 4 = 192$ distinct configurations in the main analysis.
 Additional scenarios that incorporate the unweighted and combined weighting-plus-covariate propensity score approaches and the sampling mechanism depending on treatment increase this number even further.
 The factorial nature of this design ensures that our conclusions are drawn from a broad range of realistic conditions, and the resulting comparisons are adequately comprehensive.
-Table \ref{tab:scenario_counts} outlines these factors and their levels, providing an overview of the multiplicity of scenarios explored.
+Table \ref{tab:scenario_counts} outlines these factors and their levels for a quick reference.

+Beyond the main simulation framework, we conducted sensitivity analyses to assess the robustness of our proposed estimators under alternative configurations.
+In Web Appendix B.3, we systematically evaluate two aspects: (1) the choice between the principled approach using standard unweighted logistic regression versus maximum likelihood estimation for the theoretically correct nonlinear logistic form of the sample-level propensity score $e_{\text{fp}}(\mathbf{X})$ under retrospective treatment-dependent sampling (Section B.3.1), and (2) robustness across diverse sampling mechanisms including varying treatment-dependent sampling strengths (odds ratios of $p_1(\mathbf{x})/p_0(\mathbf{x})$ from 0.5 to 2.0), complex $Z$-$X$ interactions in the true sampling model, and alternative link functions such as probit (Section B.3.2).
+These sensitivity analyses demonstrate the robust performance of our proposed estimators under possible model misspecification and varying complex sampling designs.